 Network To Explain The Options

 Speak Up!
 What Do You Think?

-Another Way To Choose A Medicare Supplement Insurance Plan (not an endorsement)
+Another Way To Choose A Medicare Supplement Insurance Plan (this is not an endorsement)

 "Without Cause" Works Both Ways

 So When You Receive A Letter From Your Health Insurance Plan

 - If you have a doctor you like (or love), make every effort to keep him by choosing a Healthcare Plan that he accepts that has a large number of patient subscribers.
 Don't let your present Plan have more leverage over you by telling you that you have to accept their physician choice for you.

 - Keep in mind that you cannot talk to an insurance company.
 You can talk to your doctor.